-Fear of hypoglycaemia and particularly when the episode has resulted in loss of consciousness may result in the individual being reluctant to take their medication as prescribed, and therefore not achieve their blood glucose target (Barnard and Rondags, 2014) Other measures that people may take to avoid hypoglycaemia are:
+Fear of hypoglycaemia, and particularly when the episode has resulted in loss of consciousness, may result in the individual being reluctant to take their medication as prescribed, and therefore, not achieve their glucose targets (Barnard and Rondags, 2014, Diabetes UK, 2019).
+Other measures that people may take to avoid hypoglycaemia are:

-- Relaxing blood glucose to avoid hypoglycaemia. - Eating more than is needed in an attempt to keep blood glucose levels higher. - Snacking between meals or eating more - Restricting activities where a hypoglycaemic episode would be more difficult to deal with, including driving, exercising and travelling on public transport.
-(Nash J, 2014)
+- Relaxing glucose levels to avoid hypoglycaemia. - Eating more than is needed in an attempt to keep glucose levels higher. - · Snacking between meals or eating more. - Restricting activities where a hypoglycaemic episode would be more difficult to deal with, including driving, exercising and travelling on public transport (Nash J, 2014).